 I can tell from experience that yes, it definitely does matter what you wear to court.
 The judge, jury and everyone else in the courtroom will take notice of how you choose to present yourself to the court.
 You want to show that (a) you respect the courtroom and (b) that you are taking the matter seriously.
 Whether it is as simple as a contested traffic ticket or more complicated like a medical malpractice case, it is important to dress appropriately for court.

 That doesn’t mean that you have to wear a suit and tie.
-Nonetheless, there is definitely a difference between a pair of slacks with a button up shirt compared to flip flops, shorts and tank tops.
+Nonetheless, there is definitely a difference between a pair of slacks with a button-up shirt compared to flip-flops, shorts and tank tops.
 You want to present the best image you can to the court.
-This will help your lawyer in their representation on your behalf.
-This isn’t only pertinent advice for New York litigants- USA today reported recently that inappropriate dress is occurring in courts all across the country.
+This will help your lawyer in his or her representation on your behalf.
+This is pertinent advice not only for New York litigants – USA today reported recently that inappropriate dress is occurring in courts all across the country.

 What NOT to wear to court: